warp-contracts/academy/redstone-academy-docs/docs/pst/writing-pst-contract/contract-source.md

 ```

-`Handle` function is an asynchronous function and it returns promise of type `ContractResult`.
+`Handle` function is an asynchronous function and it returns a promise of type `ContractResult`.
 As mentioned above, it takes two arguments - state and action.
-It waits for one of the interactions to be called and returns result of matching functions - the ones that we prepared earlier.
+It waits for one of the interactions to be called and returns the result of matching functions - the ones that we prepared earlier.

 ## 🎨 Bundling contract

 Now comes the tricky part.
-We need to find a way to bundle our contract source so its output code is in javascript and not typescript.
+We need to find a way to bundle our contract source so its output code is in Javascript and not typescript.
 We will use esbuild tool to achieve that result but of course you can use whichever bundler you'd like.
-We will not come into the details but you can view bundling script here [https://github.com/redstone-finance/redstone-academy/blob/main/redstone-academy-pst/challenge/build.js](https://github.com/redstone-finance/redstone-academy/blob/main/redstone-academy-pst/challenge/build.js).
+We will not go into the details but you can view the bundling script here [https://github.com/redstone-finance/redstone-academy/blob/main/redstone-academy-pst/challenge/build.js](https://github.com/redstone-finance/redstone-academy/blob/main/redstone-academy-pst/challenge/build.js).

-It takes contract source file as an esbuild source file, bundle it and put its compiled Javascript version in a `dist` folder.
+It takes the contract source file as an esbuild source file, bundles it and put's its compiled Javascript version in a `dist` folder.

 ```js
 const { build } = require('esbuild');